 The Building Regulations require the installation of radon preventive measures to minimise the level of radon in new homes.

-The Dept of Housing Planning & Local Government is revising the Technical Guidance Document – C which sets out the radon preventive measures required in New Builds in High Radon Areas.
+The Department of Housing, Planning and Local Government is revising the Technical Guidance Document - C which sets out the radon preventive measures required in New Builds in High Radon Areas.
 The effective date for the new radon map for New Builds will be announced at a later date following completion that revision.
-In the interim, please continue to use the radon map (pre-May 2022)
+In the interim, please continue to use the radon map (pre-May 2022).

 Radon can enter a building from the ground through small cracks in floors and through gaps around pipes or cables.

 Buildings in some parts of the country are more likely to have a radon problem.
 These parts of the country are called High Radon Areas.
-You can check our interactive map to see whether a building is in a High Radon Area.
+Check our interactive map to see whether a building is in a High Radon Area.
 Outside radon is diluted to very low levels.